Holsten Brewery: Beers

 Holsten Pils is a 5% abv pale lager first produced in 1953.
 The Hamburg brewery exports beer to the whole world.
 Holsten Premium is sold in five continents and Holsten Pils goes to the United Kingdom where it is sold through the group's subsidiary, Carlsberg UK.

 Holsten Export is a 5.2% ABV pilsner.

 Holsten Extra Herb is a 5.0% ABV pilsner.
 More hops are added at the beginning and end of the brewing process for a tarter taste.

 Holsten Bernstein Lager is a 4.6% ABV amber lager.

 Holsten Edel ("Noble") is a 4.8% ABV pilsner.
-It is sold in a 330-ml stubby bottle.
+It is mostly sold in 330-ml stubby bottles.

 Holsten Diät Pils ("Diet Pilsner") is a 4.9% ABV light pilsner formulated especially for diabetics.
 The brew is fermented longer, thereby leaving no residual sugars.

 Holsten Radler ("Cyclist") is a 2.5% ABV shandy made with a 50/50 mixture of pilsner beer and lemon-lime soft drink.
 It is unavailable in markets where pre-mixed alcoholic beverages are banned.

 Holsten Alkoholfrei ("Alcohol-Free") is a non-alcoholic 0.0% ABV pilsner.

 Holsten Fassbrause Zitrone ("Keg Soda – Lemon") is a non-alcoholic shandy that is made with a 70/30 mixture of lemon-flavored soft drink and non-alcoholic pilsner beer.
 It is a niche product sold almost exclusively in Northern European markets.
 It is sold in 330-ml bottles in six-packs and 500-ml cans.

 Holsten Maibock is a 7.0% ABV strong, golden dark lager.

 Holsten Festbock is a 7.0% ABV strong, amber dark lager.

 Advertising

 Holsten sponsored Tottenham Hotspur football team from 1983 to 1995, and again from 1999 until 2002.
 They were sponsors of Tottenham at the time of their last FA Cup win in 1991.
 They were also the title sponsor of Premier League Darts in 2006 and 2007.
+Holsten sponsored a men's lacrosse club in Boston, MA from 1990-1993.